Intermittent Fasting | Side Effects | Fatigue | Headache | Diarrhea | Hunger

 In essence, intermittent fasting saves time and money, improves metabolism, and helps to reverse insulin resistance and even type 2 diabetes (Furmli et al. 20186).

 However, fasting means that you cannot drink juices or smoothies.
-Anything that triggers an insulin reaction, such as diet soda, milk, almond milk, or coconut oil, breaks the fast.
+Anything that triggers an insulin reaction, such as diet soda, almond milk, or coconut oil, breaks the fast.

 Intermittent Fasting Side Effects FAQ